 In which kinds of cases should you consider sending someone a cease and desist letter?

-Anyone whose obnoxious behavior is impacting your life may be the subject of a cease and desist letter.
+Anyone whose obnoxious behavior is impacting your life may be the subject of a cease and desist letter in Maryland.

 Some examples include: